sentioxyz/iota/crates/iota-metric-checker/README.md

-The `sui-metric-checker` crate is used for querying prometheus metrics and validating the results.
+The `iota-metric-checker` crate is used for querying prometheus metrics and validating the results.
 It will primarily be used to check for performance regressions in nightly deployments.
-Requires `api_key`, `api_user` & prometheus `url` which can be found in `sui-ops` repo or by asking the PE team.
+Requires `api_key`, `api_user` & prometheus `url` which can be found in `iota-ops` repo or by asking the PE team.

 ## Guide

 ### Example Usage

 ```
-RUST_LOG=debug cargo run --package sui-metric-checker --bin sui-metric-checker  -- --api-key xxxxxxxx --api-user xxxx_metrics --config checks.yaml --url https://xxxx.sui.io/prometheus
+RUST_LOG=debug cargo run --package iota-metric-checker --bin iota-metric-checker  -- --api-key xxxxxxxx --api-user xxxx_metrics --config checks.yaml --url https://xxxx.iota.io/prometheus
 ```

 ### Example Config